amandaguglieri/hackinglife/docs/active-directory.md

 smbmap -H $ip -r
 # --dir-only: provides only the output of all directories and did not list all files.

-# Chack access and permissions level for a folder with recursion
+# Check access and permissions level for a folder with recursion
 smbmap -u $username -p $password -d $domain -H $ip -R $nameofFolder --dir-only